A Sequential Algorithm for Generating Random Graphs: Definitions and the Main Idea

 \section{Definitions and the Main Idea}

-Before explaining our approach let us quickly review the configuration model.
+Before explaining our approach let us quickly review the configuration model (cf. \cite{BenderCanfield,Bollobas1980,MolloyReed1995} for more details).
 Let $W=\cup_{i=1}^n W_i$ be a set of $2m=\sum_{i=1}^n d_i$ labeled mini-vertices with $|W_i|=d_i$.
-If one picks two distinct mini-vertices uniformly at random and pairs them together then repeats that for remaining mini-vertices, after $m$ steps a perfect matching $\mc{M}$ on the vertices of $W$ is generated.
-Such matching is also called a \emph{configuration} on $W$.
-One can see that number of all distinct configurations is equal to $(1/m!)\prod_{r=0}^{m-1}{2m-2r\choose 2}$.
-The same equation shows that this sequential procedure generates all configurations with equal probability.
-Given a configuration $\mc{M}$, combining all mini-vertices of each $W_i$ to form a vertex $v_i$, a graph $G_\mc{M}$ is generated whose degree sequence is $\bar{d}$.
+Consider a procedure that finds a random perfect matching $\mc{M}$ between mini-vertices by choosing pairs of mini-vertices sequentially and uniformly at random.
+Such a matching is also called a \emph{configuration} on $W$.
+We can see that the number of all distinct configurations is equal to $(1/m!)\prod_{r=0}^{m-1}{2m-2r\choose 2}$.
+Given a configuration $\mc{M}$, we can obtain a graph $G_\mc{M}$ with degree sequence $\bar{d}$ by combining the mini-vertices of each $W_i$ to form a vertex $v_i$, .

 Note that the graph $G_\mc{M}$ might have self edge loops or multiple edges.
-In fact McKay and Wormald's estimate \cite{MckayWormald1991} show that this happens with very high probability except when $d_{\max}=O(\log^{1/2} m)$.
-In order to fix this problem, at any step one \cite{StegerWormald} can only look at those pairs of mini-vertices that lead to simple graphs (denote these by \emph{suitable pairs}) and pick one uniformly at random.
-For $d$-regular graphs when $d=O(n^{1/28-\tau})$ Steger-Wormald \cite{StegerWormald} have shown this approach asymptotically samples regular graphs with uniform distribution and Kim-Vu \cite{Kim-Vu} have extended that result to $d=O(n^{1/3-\tau})$.
+In fact McKay and Wormald's estimate \cite{MckayWormald1991} shows that this happens with very high probability except when $d_{\max}=O(\log^{1/2} m)$.
+In order to fix this problem, Steger and Wormald \cite{StegerWormald} proposed that at any step one can only look at those pairs of mini-vertices that lead to simple graphs (denote these by \emph{suitable pairs}) and pick one uniformly at random.
+For $d$-regular graphs when $d=O(n^{1/28-\tau})$ Steger and Wormald have shown that this approach asymptotically samples regular graphs with uniform distribution and Kim and Vu \cite{Kim-Vu} have extended that to $d=O(n^{1/3-\tau})$.